ghTracking/ghtracking.github.io/_practical_skills/chromatography.md

 ## Flushing through

-- reachdevices.com recommends 2 to 4 psi gas pressure for 20-45 $\mu$m silica and 1 to 2 psi for 40-75 $\mu$m silica
+- reachdevices.com recommends 2 to 4 psi gas pressure for 20-45 $\mu$ m silica and 1 to 2 psi for 40-75 $\mu$ m silica